David Patrick (basketball)

-David Alexander Patrick (born 21 February 1976) is an Australian college basketball coach who is the associate head coach for the LSU men's basketball team.
+David Alexander Patrick (born 21 February 1976) is an Australian college basketball coach who is the associate head coach at Arizona State.
 He is the former head coach of the Sacramento State Hornets men's basketball team and the UC Riverside Highlanders men's basketball team.
 He is the godfather of NBA player Ben Simmons.

 Playing career

 Born in Bermuda, and raised in Melbourne, Australia, Patrick arrived stateside in 1994, enrolling at Chapel Trafton High School in Baton Rouge, Louisiana, where he was district MVP and First Team All-Parish, while also being selected to play in the Louisiana State High School All-Star Game.
 In addition, Patrick continued to compete for Australia at the youth national level.

 Patrick attended Syracuse for one season where he was part of the Orange's 1996 NCAA tournament Final Four team, before transferring to play his remaining three years of eligibility at Southwestern Louisiana (later Louisiana–Lafayette).

 After college, Patrick returned to Australia where he played professionally for one season with the Canberra Cannons of the National Basketball League, and also had stops in England with the Chester Jets, and in Spain with Castellion before taking up coaching.